Martin-Villalba-lab/Data/CSC_2015/README.md

-This table contians cell type for each cell in following paper:
+This table (cells_and_types.csv) contians cell type for each cell in following paper:

 Single-Cell Transcriptomics Reveals a Population of Dormant Neural Stem Cells that Become Activated upon Brain Injury.